Hebrew University of Jerusalem: Jewish National and University Library

 The Jewish National and University Library is the central and largest library of the Hebrew University and one of the most impressive book and manuscript collections in the world.
 It is also the oldest section of the university.
 Founded in 1892 as a world center for the preservation of books relating to Jewish thought and culture, it assumed the additional functions of a general university library in 1920.
 Its collections of Hebraica and Judaica are the largest in the world.
 It houses all materials published in Israel, and attempts to acquire all materials published in the world related to the country.
 It possesses over five million books and thousands of items in special sections, many of which are unique.
 Among these are the Albert Einstein Archives, Hebrew manuscripts department, Eran Laor map collection, Edelstein science collection, Gershom Scholem collection, and a collection of Maimonides' manuscripts and early writings.

 In his will, Albert Einstein left the Hebrew University his personal papers and the copyright to them.
 The Albert Einstein Archives contain some 55,000 items.
-In March, 2012 the university announced that it had digitized the entire archive, and was planning to make it more accessible online.
+In March 2012 the university announced that it had digitised the entire archive, and was planning to make it more accessible online.
 Included in the collection are his personal notes, love letters to various women, including the woman who would become his second wife, Elsa.